Two enriched poset polytopes: Introduction

+Remark that the partial ordering on $\eFF(P)$ given in Definition~\ref{def:ordering} is an extension of the inclusion ordering on the set of order filters of $P$, so the poset $\FF(P)$ is the induced subposet of $\eFF(P)$.
+Stanley gave the defining inequalities of facets of the canonical triangulations $\ST_P$ and $\TT_P$ of $\OO(P)$ and $\CC(P)$ (\cite[Section~5]{Stanley1986}).
+We also give sets of defining inequalities of facets of the triangulation $\eST_P$ and $\eTT_P$ of $\eOO(P)$ and $\eCC(P)$ (Corollary~\ref{cor:e-facet-C} and Proposition~\ref{prop:e-facet-O}).
+On the other hand, we identify these triangulations with Ohsugi--Tsuchiya's triangulations algebraically obtained in \cite{OT1,OT2} (Propositions \ref{prop:sametriangulation_eO} and \ref{prop:sametriangulation_eC}).

-The remaining of this paper is organized as follows.
+The rest of this paper is organized as follows.
 In section~\ref{sec:transfer}, we prove Theorem~\ref{thm:e-transfer}, and give an explicit bijection between left enriched $P$-partitions and lattice points of the dilated enriched order polytope.
 Section~\ref{sec:triangulation} is devoted to the proof of Theorem~\ref{thm:e-triangulation}.
 We also give sets of defining inequalities for the maximal faces.
-In Section~\ref{sec:algebraic}, we prove that the triangulations described in Theorem~\ref{thm:e-triangulation} coincide with Ohsugi--Tsuchiya's triangulations.
-In Section~\ref{sec:d-vector}, we show that the $h^*$-polynomials of two enriched poset polytopes are $\gamma$-positive and investigate the $\mathbf{d}$-vector of $\eGG(P)$.
-We determine the vertices of two enriched polytopes in Section~\ref{sec:vertices}.
+In Section~\ref{sec:algebraic}, we prove that the triangulations described in Theorem~\ref{thm:e-triangulation} coincide with the Ohsugi--Tsuchiya's triangulations.